wsaada19/block-splat/README.md

 - Better animations for the character model and animations for projectile hits to make gameplay smoother and more satisfying.
 - More benefits to classes and make them more unique with custom models.
-- More performance optimizations
 - kill streak rewards
 - More maps with unique designs and team bases
-- Different game modes like only runners
+- Different game modes like only runners or increased knockback
 - UI code got out of hand in an effort to move fast, id like to refactor it in the future so it's easier to modify
 - explore mobile friendly controls along with UI refactor
+- better lobby experience with more intuitive instructions
 - boost indicators

 ## Continuous Deployment